|UCAS code||See course combinations||Duration|

 COURSESThree introductory courses are taken from:

-First University examinations: four to six written papers, depending on the specific combination of subjects
+First University examinations: four to six written papers, depending on the specific combination of subjects.
+For those wishing to study Psychology in Year 2 and beyond students must take the Probability theory and statistics paper.

 |TERMS 4–9 (YEARS 2 AND 3)|